 Truly Enjoy the Time You Have With Your Children – One of the biggest heartaches from divorce comes from the idea that you no longer get your children 100% of the time and often can expect only 50% of the time.
 For most parents, this is emotionally devastating.
 The adjustment will be difficult but focusing on the quality of time with your children will help you get through.
 This does not always mean being the "fun" parent.
 Some of the best bonding time with a child can be experienced while on a car ride or working on a project together.
 Do not overlook mundane tasks and discount them as "boring" – try to utilize them to make your bond stronger with your children.

 Keep a Positive Perspective – As emotionally taxing as a divorce can be, try to keep looking for the light at the end of the tunnel and know that someday this too shall pass.
 Millions of people have survived divorces, and you will too.
 The best way to help yourself through this difficult time and to keep perspective is to have a compassionate and dedicated attorney.

-We would be honored to help you through this period in your life.
+At Pacific Cascade Family Law, we would be honored to help you through this difficult period in your life.
 Please call us today if we can assist you.